ckvi/jirc/README.md

 Building instructions
 =====================

 The here provided solution is a netbeans project which was build with netbeans 12.4.
-Once pulled, the project should be opened and compiled with netbeans without any further configuration or requiremnts.
+Once pulled, the project should be opened and compiled with netbeans without any further configuration or requirements.

 Client Configuration
 =============